noble/node-bluetooth-hci-socket/README.md

  * Bluetooth 4.0 Adapter

+__Note:__ the [node-usb](https://github.com/nonolith/node-usb) dependency might fail install, this is ok, because it is an optional optional dependency.

 ### Windows

 This library needs raw USB access to a Bluetooth 4.0 USB adapter, as it needs to bypass the Windows Bluetooth stack.